A Complete Guide to the Common Grackle's Behaviors

 Studies show that Common Grackles live longer than most of our backyard birds.
 Lifespans of 6 - 7 years is common.
 Maximum lifespan recorded is 22 years.

-While some live beyond 7 years the percentage drops significally after 8 years.
+While some have lifespans beyond 7 years the percentage drops significally after 8 years.
 UNM edu citation

 While Common Grackles are considered mostly seasonally monogamous, they do not mate for life.

-Some males may breed with other females while the first female is incubating eggs.
+Some males may even breed with other females while the first female is incubating eggs.

 Other Behavior